 Internet in Croatia – Using your smartphone

 As Croatia is part of the EU, and following the scrapping of EU roaming charges in June 2017, you can use your smartphone without extra charge in the country.
 That means you are using your home phone allowance package to make calls, send texts and use data, just as if you were at home.
-(As long as ‘home’ is another EU country!)
+(As long as ‘home’ is another EU country!
+In terms of the UK, post-Brexit – your home network should still allow free data roaming in Croatia/the EU, but double-check with them before travelling.)

 For non-EU citizens, if you’re planning on using your mobile device (smartphone or tablet) extensively for data purposes, you could also purchase a Croatian data SIM card to keep costs down.
 One such company that does this is BonBon – check out their PrePaid Sim Card page for more details and for where to buy.